myrtje51/bi0inf0rmatics/README.md

 - ranking.py    : Contains code for the first and final ranking.
 The first ranking just ranks the enriched lists from the second enrichment.
 The final ranking calculated an average ranking and sorts the dataframe based of that ranking.
+- aucroc.py     : This piece of code calculates the AUC and can make an ROC (optional).